Communication situations are any kind of situation in which communication takes place.

 Such feedback is a great tactic to build trust and encourage the employee receiving the feedback to keep up the good work, as their efforts will likely be recognized and appreciated in the future as well.

-At a daily stand-up meeting with the product team, the team leader praises a product designer for his recent redesign of a product, in terms of innovation, design, and practicality.
+Example: The team leader of a product team praises a web design team lead and her team for their complete website overhaul — praising them for innovation, user-friendliness, and practicality.
 He also links the successful redesign with the recent growth of sales for the said product.

 Tips for giving better appreciation feedback